darkside90a/kegmon-base/README.md

 * Cable ties

 The base feet are modified versions of Thingiverse thing #309451.
-The top part is made thicker and has space for a larger OD washer.
+The top part is made thicker and has space for a larger OD washer, which is fixed to the top part with a drop of glue.
 The lid is a variant of the original top, just with more outlets.

 The interconnection PCB under the center lid has been cut down to 40x40mm